nyxnor/onioncomms/README.md

 ## Stage

 * Under development, really, do not trust it, run on a disposable instance.
 * I want to add MUC, but Tor does not resolve DNS and hidden services subdomains are encapsulated inside the host header, so the web server manages it with HTTP(s).
 A solution is to add a second hidden service to be the conference room, but that lowers the UX needing to have two domains to navigate.
+Maybe this https://joinjabber.org/faqs/service/#faq-op-onions?

 ## Objective